 Recipe by Chef Niru GuptaOne of the gems of Awadhi cuisine, keema matar is basically a curry made with minced meat and fresh bursting of stimulating flavors and eclectic spices.

-Keema is a traditional meat delicacy popular across India
+Keema Matar is a popular dish across India

 Missing the spicy, greasy and delectable dhaba food from your last road trip?
 Try this recipe that brings together the authentic flavours of minced mutton mixed with Indian spicec, tangy tomatoes and lime juice.